 Indiana Borough is committed to helping expand the usage of residential and commercial solar systems within our community.
-This page is intended to serve as a collection of solar resources and information for the community.

-Solar Co-op Round I:
+Solar Co-op - Round III is NOW OPEN!

 In November of 2018, Indiana Borough and other local entities partnered with Solar United Neighbors to create the Indiana County Solar Co-op.
 It grew to be one of Solar United Neighbor's most active co-ops in the state in terms of raw numbers and percentage of participants who signed solar contracts.